oracle/python-oracledb/doc/src/api_manual/pool_params.rst

   are :ref:`homogeneous <connpooltypes>` (same user) or heterogeneous (multiple users).
 The default value is True.

-  This attribute is only supported in the python-oracledb Thick mode.
+  This attribute is only supported in python-oracledb Thick mode.
 The python-oracledb Thin mode supports only homogeneous modes.

 .. attribute:: PoolParams.increment